offbynull/coroutines/README.md

 Typical use-cases include...

- * checkpointing your coroutine to disk/database and loading it back up again.
+ * checkpointing/caching your coroutine to disk and loading it back out again.
  * transmitting your coroutine over the wire.
  * forking your coroutine.